Update: April 19, 2021

 Does your child have corona complaints?
 It depends on the situation whether your child needs to have a corona test.
 For example, the age of your child and how bad the complaints are.

 The Childcare Protocol states which measures employees and childminders must take.
 For example when it comes to safety and hygiene.
 The childcare protocol is regularly adapted to new developments or insights.

-Complaints implementation protocol at my childcare
+Complaints about the implementation of the protocol at my childcare center

 In case of complaints about the implementation of the Childcare Protocol, parents can contact the childcare organization or the parents’ committee.
 Every childcare organization has a complaints protocol stating how they handle complaints.